 Changes to a Business

 Changes made to a Business Tax Receipt status, such as a change of address, change of ownership or name change must be reported to the Tax Collector’s Office in person; these changes cannot be made over the phone.
 A nominal fee will be charged.
-To make a change to a business, please visit the Business Tax Department, located in the SunTrust Building, 16th Floor, 200 S. Orange Avenue, Orlando, FL 32801.
+To make a change to a business, please visit the Tax Department, located at 200 S. Orange Avenue, 16th Floor, Orlando, FL 32801.

 Business Tax Receipt Notices